California State Route 32

 State Route 32 (SR 32) is an east-west state highway in the U.S. State of California which is routed from Interstate 5 in Orland, across the Sacramento Valley and through Chico, through the northern Sierra Nevada, and ending at SR 36 and SR 89 in eastern Tehama County.

 Route description

+Route 32 is defined as follows in section 332 of the California Streets and Highways Code: